-Recently, I come across an article on ResearchGate and learn about the term ‘Nomophobia’ that, in my surprise, relates to a well-known issue mostly common among school and college-going students.
+Recently, I read an article on ResearchGate and learn about the term ‘Nomophobia’ that, to my surprise, relates to a well-known issue mostly common among school and college-going students.
 However, this issue is now on the rise and getting more addicted and severe nowadays.
-Can you guess the issue?
-Alright, Let’s have an example, among high school and college students, what is the only thing without which students, nowadays, can’t even imagine to live?
-Yes, their cellular devices or in Asian context the most common term is ‘Mobile Phone’.
-The research highlighted that the average adolescent would rather lose a ‘pinky-finger’ than a cell phone.
-The result of this addiction is a growing percentage text or tweet instead of talking to others.
-This phenomenon of this weird cell-phone addiction among teens and youth is known as ‘Nomophobia’.
+Can you guess the problem?
+Let’s have an example of high school and college students.
+What is the only thing without which students, nowadays, can’t even imagine living?
+Yes, their cellular devices or, in some context, the most common term is ‘Mobile Phone’.
+The research highlighted that the average adolescent would rather lose a ‘pinky finger’ than a cell phone.
+The result of this addiction is a growing percentage of text or tweet instead of talking to others.
+This phenomenon of this weird cell phone addiction among teens and youth is known as ‘Nomophobia’.
 It is the irrational fear of being without your cell phone or being unable to use your phone for some reason, such as the absence of a signal or running out of minutes or battery power.

-According to a news article from the UK, The term Nomophobia is an abbreviation for “no-mobile-phone phobia,” which was coined during a 2010 study by the UK Post Office.
+According to a news article from the UK, Nomophobia is an abbreviation for “no-mobile-phone phobia,” which was coined during a 2010 study by the UK Post Office.
 The Post Office commissioned YouGov, a research organisation, to look at anxieties suffered by mobile phone users.
 The study found that nearly 53 per cent of mobile phone users in Britain tend to be anxious when they ‘lose their mobile phone, run out of battery or credit, or have no network coverage.’
-While I was reading the article over articles about this issue, I was reflecting all of my teaching sessions from previous years, where students were unable to resist the use of their cellular devices.
+While I was reading the article over articles about this issue, I reflected on all of my teaching sessions from previous years, where students could not resist the use of their cellular devices.

-There is a reason why researchers call this ‘obsession for cell phones’ as irrational fear because one cannot imagine him/herself without the cell phone when they have faith that cell phone is the only way to stay connected with the world – digitally.
-Although it’s not TRUE.
+There is a reason why researchers call this ‘obsession for cell phones’ an irrational fear.
+It means one cannot imagine him/herself without the cell phone, especially when they have faith that the cell phone is the only way to stay connected with the world – digitally.
 However, being with your phone at all times is an obsession that occupies every waking minute.
 The following are the warning signs that you have Nomophobia:

 - An inability to ever turn your phone off